Mubarraqqq/eurusd-forecasting-ann-arima/README.md

 ---

+## ⚠️ Disclaimer:
+This analysis was limited by computational constraints, allowing only 8 features to be used out of a potential 122 that could be derived through domain knowledge and advanced feature engineering.
+As such, the model lacks the complexity and generalization required for real-world deployment.
+This study is strictly for educational purposes and should not be used for commercial decisions.
+Users bear full responsibility for any actions taken based on this analysis.

 ## 📚 Reference

 Onipede, M., Abiamamela, O., & Olorunsola, J. (2024). _A Comparative Analysis of Machine Learning Algorithms for USD/EUR Foreign Exchange Rate Forecasting_, IRE Journals, Vol 8, Issue 6.